svm-zhang/lohhla-mod/README.md

 ## Disclaimer

-I, by no means, try to overtake the origianl idea and implementation of `polysolver` algorithm.
+I, by no means, try to overtake the origianl idea and implementation of `lohhla` algorithm.
 This repo opens to all non-commercial researchers and projects.
-My mere purpose is to make `polysolver` better, faster, more versatile, if not more accurate.
+My mere purpose is to make it more accessible to the community based on the exprience I had in the past years.

 ## Citation

-Please cite the original [polysolver](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4747795/) paper.
+Please cite the original [lohhla](https://doi.org/10.1016/j.cell.2017.10.001) paper.

-If you use `polysolvermod`, please cite this github repo as well.
+If you use `lohhlamod`, please kindly cite this github repo as well.